Patient Welcome & Forms

 Notify your physical therapist at least one week prior to returning to your physician.
 The therapist will prepare a report to send to your physician prior to your visit to update them on your progress.

 Schedule appointments in advance whenever possible to get your ideal times, and maintain the treatment frequency recommended by your therapist.
 Appointment spots can fill up quickly, so it is best to schedule as early as possible.

 Who chooses which physical therapist I go to?

 Oftentimes, your physician will give you a recommendation or a listing of physical therapists in your area.
 Sometimes your insurance company will guide you with regard to who is "in network" for your insurance plan.
 Ultimately, the decision on where you receive your care is up to you.
 If you have a specific request to be seen at KPT, let your doctor know.
 If we are not in network for your insurance company, don't worry.
 Some plans have out-of-network benefits which will allow you to be treated in an out-of-network office.
 Prior to your visit, we will verify your out-of-network benefits, if applicable, and inform you of how they compare to your in-network benefits.

 You are our partner in your recovery.
 Your physical therapist cannot do it without you!
 We ask that you cooperate by completing your home exercise program and abiding by any other instructions given by your physician or physical therapist.
 We want you to feel better as quickly as possible!

 Why choose Kassimir Physical Therapy?

 We are widely regarded by local physicians as leading physical therapy experts due to our years of proven expertise.
 Physicians regularly send their own office staff and family members to our facility because they trust that we will provide them with the utmost care.
 We are dedicated to resolving your problems in a welcoming and relaxed environment.
-Patients receive personalized care, not an assembly line atmosphere.
-If you want to find out more about us, feel free to give us a call, or stop in for a tour of our facility.
+Patients receive personalized attention and care.
+If you wish to find out more about us, feel free to give us a call, explore our website, or stop in for a tour of our facility.